pedronunes21/split-my-trip/README.md

 [] Create screen for component error
 [x] Redirect user to register if not logged in and try to access private page and vice versa [x] Option to logout
+[x] Add more images to banner and user icon
 [] Create home page
-[x] Add more images to banner and user icon
 [] Finish a trip
 [] Screen to show how much you owe to whom
 [] Pagination
 [] Delete expense if was created by you
+[] If user is the group admin, create page to delete group and all users from the group [] Check why build version is not working
+[x] Banner image in dashboard not working
 [] Change from localhost to domain in invite link
-[] If user if the group admin, create page to delete group and all users from the group [] Check why build version is not working
-[] Banner image in dashboard not working

 ## Process